rdrr1990/bigKRLS/README.md

 The next step should be taken care of by the build, but can't hurt to run:

-install.packages(c("bigmemory", "biganalytics", "bigalgebra"))
+install.packages(c("bigmemory", "biganalytics", "bigalgebra", "roxygen2"))

 ### Lost in Translation
-Many people have trouble running Rcpp and RcppArmadillo because R isn't properly set to find C and Fortran (i.e., R throws errors like "cannot find lquadmath" or "cannot find lqfortran" or similar troubles with clang++ and g++).
+Many people have trouble running Rcpp and RcppArmadillo because R isn't properly set to find C and FORTRAN (i.e., R throws errors like "cannot find lquadmath" or "cannot find lqfortran" or similar troubles with clang++ and g++).
 Once installation is complete our makevars and namespace files should connect the languages under the hood.

 ### Ubuntu
 Ubuntu users should be good to go at this point